-Here is a sample of just some of the short, interesting walks available in this pristine piece of native forest just an hour from Taumarunui.
-Download the Department of Conservation's brochure about the park here for full details.pureora-forest-park-brochure.pdf (3.64MB)
+Here is just a handful of some of the beautiful short, interesting walks available in this pristine piece of native forest just an hour from Taumarunui.
+Check out the Department of Conservation's website HERE for full details.

 Centre of the North Island Walk

-A short 10 minute walk on a flat track off Waimonoa Rd leads to the geographical centre of the North Island (marked with a cairn and explanatory plaque).
-Great place for a photo.
+Plant your feet smack bang on the heart of NZ.
+A short 10 minute walk on a flat track off Waimonoa Rd leads to the geographical center of the North Island (marked with a cairn and explanatory plaque).
+Great place for a photo and bragging rights.

 This easy 1km loop walk winds its way among the awe-inspiring giant podocarps for which Pureora is famous - totara, rimu, matai, miro and kahikatea.
-Ferns grow in abundance and if you are really quiet you may hear or see native birds such as tui, fantail, tomtits or robins.
+Some of the finest podocarp trees in the country can be found here amoungst ferns that grow in abundance and if you are really quiet you may hear or see native birds such as tui, fantail, tomtits or robins.
 The Totara Walk includes interpretative signs and plant identification signs.

 Waipapa Loop Walk

 From the Kakaho camping area this loop walk follows the Kakaho Stream through dense rimu forest before climbing to a viewpoint.
-The walk emerges a short distance along Kakaho Rd and is a 30 minute loop.
+The walk emerges a short distance along Kakaho Rd and takes in the fantastic views and the tall trees of the Pureora Forest.
+This is a 30 minute loop.